24+ Cool 3D Printing Projects for Engineers

 This robot arm with impressively balanced weight distribution and full articulation is an excellent project that’s both educational and fun to use.
 It will take a bit of doing, but you’ll have this thing passing you drinks or parts while you’re working in no time.

-Of course, it’s not the most efficient of desktop helpers, but as a 3D printer engineering project, it should satisfy that itch to make something as cool as it is complex.
+Of course, it’s not the most efficient of desktop helpers, but as a 3D printer engineering project, this robotic arm should satisfy that itch to make something as cool as it is complex.
+You can also help with this project’s development process by using the STL files here and improving the robotic arm to be more useful, dextrous, and multi-functional.

 Orreries